 A rather horrid little boy (the future real-life playwright, John Webster) lurks about the theatre, spying on the troupe.
 He discovers Thomas is Viola and informs the magistrate.
 He and his men raid the Rose and close it, and an exposed Viola leaves in disgrace.
 All seems lost, but in a truly magnanimous gesture, Richard Burbage, owner of a rival theatre, the Curtain, offers his stage for Shakespeare's play.

 The actor playing Juliet becomes sick and is unable to say his lines.
-Viola leaves her wedding carriage to attend the play and saves the show by playing Viola.
+Viola leaves her wedding carriage to attend the play and saves the show by playing Juliet.
 Shakespeare and Viola are able to relive their love once again as the main characters of Romeo and Juliet.

 The play is a huge success and the Queen says that Shakespeare has won the wager of 50 pounds.
 Viola gives Shakespeare the money but has to leave with Wessex to Virginia.

 Shakespeare begins to right the play The Twelfth Night that is inspired by Viola.